mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Smudge
 ^^^^^^
-    This option lets you smudge, by picking color from the canvas and mixing this with the brush color.
+    This option lets you smudge, by picking a color from the canvas and mixing this with the brush color.
 The color slowly changes to the color you are painting on.

 Smudge Length
 ^^^^^^^^^^^^^